 While she may start with beauty, her outreach extends beyond the makeover with wellness services and counseling.
 “We also host a motivational empowerment presentation and then we have a candle lighting ceremony where they are allowed to take a deep breath, blow out a candle and symbolically let go of their pain.”

 Cindy also revealed the she, too, is a survivor of domestic violence.
 “I went through a lot of trauma as a child – you name it and [I’ve] been through it.
 And domestic violence in my later years.
-But, a true diva reaches back and pulls others up,” she said.
+But, a true diva reaches back and pulls others up,” she says.
 “I do this using beauty as my platform.”

 She hosted one of her events earlier this month in celebration of National Domestic Violence Awareness month with a volunteer crew of beautifiers, including Cindy who provided clothes, hairstylists Jerome Terry and Trayvaughn. and makeup artist Latoya Dennis.